skafos/TuriActivityClassifier/README.md

 - To see the data being generated, take a look at this [video](https://www.youtube.com/watch?v=XOEN9W05_4A).
 - If your app doesn't already collect motion data, check out [this app](https://itunes.apple.com/us/app/sensor-kinetics/id579040333?mt=8) that allows you to mess around with the gyroscope and accelerometer on your iPhone.

+## How do I integrate my own data?
+- In Viktor Malyi's article mentioned above, he uploaded his own running and walking data to Kaggle.
+If we were to incorporate that into our training model, we could change the code to do look like the following.
+He collected data at 50Hz.
+"After experimenting with several values I identified 50Hz as an optimal sensor update frequency for the type of activities I was going to record."

+- To see how we took Viktor's data and formatted it such that TuriCreate could train a model over his data, check out the Activity_Data_Integration_Example.ipynb notebook.

 ### To try this out:
   - Fork this repo
   - Sign up for a Skafos login
   - Adapt the config files
   - `git push skafos`